 Customized services help employers find qualified applicants for specific jobs.
 We assist with recruiting, screening, referring and testing of job applicants to help simplify the hiring process.
-Since the original Local Plan was submitted, the Board has added an additional employer service contractor that will positively impact system performance and better service employers in the region.

 Workforce Solutions will also help employers strengthen their current workforce as well as get advice on human resource issues and concerns.
 Workforce Solutions partners with businesses, educational institutions, civic organizations and community leaders to find solutions to labor needs of industries vital to the region and its economy.